MICS-Lab/scyan/docs/getting_started.md

 !!! note "Advice (optional)"

-    We advise creating a new environment via a package manager (except if you use Poetry, which will automatically create the environment).
+    We advise creating a new environment via a package manager.

     For instance, you can create a new `conda` environment: